Property guides

 There are government grants available to help with the cost of installing a heat pump in your home, known as the Boiler Upgrade Scheme.
 The government offers home-owners £7,500 towards the cost of installing a heat pump.
 The grant available is available to redeem against both air source and ground source heat pumps.

-It’s worth noting that to be eligible for the grant, your home will need to have no outstanding recommendations to fit loft or cavity wall insulation on your Energy Performance Certificate (EPC).
-So, if you’re thinking about having one installed, you might want to look at making these improvements first.
+Previously, applicants weren’t eligible for the grant if they had outstanding recommendations to fit loft or cavity wall insulation on their Energy Performance Certificate (EPC), however, this requirement has been removed from the eligibility criteria.
+That said, if you’re thinking about having a heat pump installed, you might want to look at making these improvements first, to make sure your new heat pump runs as efficiently as possible.

 Can landlords use the Boiler Upgrade Scheme?